Koukyosyumei/Gymbo/README.md

 <img src="img/gymbo.drawio.svg">

 Gymbo is a Proof of Concept for Gradient-based Symbolic Execution Engine implemented from scratch.
-Gymbo uses gradient descent to find inputs that satisfy each path constraint.
+Based on the recent works adopting gradient descent to solve SMT-like formulas [3, 4], Gymbo uses gradient descent to find inputs that satisfy each path constraint during symbolic execution.

 Gymbo is implemented from scratch in C++, so that you need only the standard libraries.
 The compiling from source codes to stack machines is based on the implementation of `rui314/chibicc` [1], and the implementation of symbolic execution is inspired by `beala/symbolic` [2].